The College of New Jersey Logo

 It is the beginning of the semester, and I received an email from ARC asking me to sign an Accommodation Memo.
 What is this?

-A “Letter” or “Accommodation Memo” is an official document used to facilitate communication between Accessibility Resource Center (ARC), students, and faculty.
-Specifically, a student enrolled with ARC will hand each of his/her professors a Letter or Memo that officially indicates that a student is registered with ARC and delineates the legally required classroom accommodations in detail.
-The Letter/Memo is intended to initiate conversation between the professor and student; therefore, ARC encourages each student to self-advocate via open communication with their professors.
-The accommodations will not begin until the student has a discussion with their professors about their letters, and acknowledgement of that conversation is received in the form of a signature on the memo through the Accommodate portal.
+An “Accommodation Memo” is an official document used to facilitate communication between Accessibility Resource Center (ARC), students, and faculty.
+Specifically, a student enrolled with ARC will request to have a memo sent from Accommodate that officially indicates that a student is registered with ARC and delineates the academic accommodations in detail.
+The Memo is intended to initiate conversation between the professor and student.
+However, the student is responsible for reaching out to their instructor to schedule a meeting time to discuss how accommodations will be implemented in your classroom.
+The accommodations will not begin until the student has a discussion with their professors about their memo, and acknowledgement of that conversation is received in the form of a signature on the memo through the Accommodate portal.

-As a faculty member, we suggest that you use the Letter/Memo as an informative outline for necessary accommodations in order to allow the student equal access in the academic environment.
-The Letter/Memo is intended to promote an open dialogue between you and the student.
-If you have any questions regarding the accommodations outlined in the Letter, please let us know (arc@tcnj.edu).
+If you have any questions regarding the accommodations outlined in the Memo, please let us know (arc@tcnj.edu).
 We are glad to be a resource for you and your student to facilitate a resolution to questions and concerns.

 A student is requesting an accommodation that I believe is not feasible in the course I am instructing.
 Am I allowed to refuse such a request?